RealImage/bifrost/README.md

 ![My First CA](docs/my-first-ca.jpg)

 Bifrost is a minimal Certificate Authority that issues X.509 certificates meant for mTLS client authentication.
-Bifrost CA does not do authenticate or check authorisation before issuing certificates.
+Bifrost CA does not authenticate certificate signing requests before issuance.
+You must authorise or control access to Bifrost CA as needed.

-Bifrost CA issues certificates signed by a configured key pair and a TLS X.509 certificate.
+Bifrost CA issues certificates signed by a private key and TLS X.509 certificate.
 A TLS reverse proxy can use the same certificate to authenticate clients and secure access to web applications.
 Bifrost identifies clients uniquely by mapping an ECDSA public key to a UUID deterministically.